This FAQ page provides answers to your most common questions about how AI Observability works within Dynatrace.

 AI Observability for deeper, contextual analysis.

-For a more integrated and centralized workflow (instrumentation guidance, service health, proactive alerts, and in‑context prompt/log/trace debugging), we recommend using
+For a more integrated and centralized workflow (instrumentation guidance, insights, proactive alerts, and in‑context prompt/log/trace debugging), we recommend using

 AI Observability as your primary entry point, because it provides a dedicated end‑to‑end experience purpose‑built for AI workloads.